trailbehind/DeepOSM/README.md

     * all the other links to Nielsen’s book and [Colah’s blog](http://colah.github.io/posts/2015-08-Backprop/)
 * Deep Background
     * [original Information Theory paper by Shannon](http://worrydream.com/refs/Shannon%20-%20A%20Mathematical%20Theory%20of%20Communication.pdf)

-### Train

-* Download a chunk of satellite imagery from MapQuest at max resolution, in 256x256px PNGs
-* Download ways (i.e. road/trails) for that area from OSM
-* Generate training and evaluation data

-### Test

-* Download a different set of training imagery and OSM ways, and see if we can predict the ways from the imagery

-## Marshal Test Data

-### Mapzen vector gepjson tiles are convenient

-* flatten it into matrices of trail/no trail
-* check tiles visually

-### download imagery data

-* use GDAL to download and composite image tiles

-## Scale Up

-Data Size

-* do a tiny area and do it all locally for testing
-* use one or more GPUs on Amazon if bottlenecked

-Download OSM data, parse out ways

-* alternative to Clipper method: load it into Postgres and do it that way

-Accuracy

-* mimic Hinton’s methods, esp. for getting real road geometries
-* see if we can identify trails nearly as well as roads